jfilatow/AI-Playbook/pages/appendix/prompt-library/requirements/prompt-user-story-creation.md

 [Written as Behavior Driven Development (BDD) Scenarios.
 The BDD scenarios should focus more on functional/user-driven actions.
 Omit technical details.
 Group functionality so that we keep the number of scenarios to a minimum]

 Interface Design:
 [Relevant user interface design.
-This is a GOV.UK Application so it should follow GOV.UK guidelines including the GDS Design System and Accessibility.
-Ensure you include the GDS Components needed for the interface]
+This is a MYOB application so it should follow MYOB design guidelines and accessibility standards (WCAG 2.1 AA).
+Include specific UI components and patterns needed]

 Technical Design:
 [The functionality defined in technical detail.
 Include the API Responses as examples from below]